 Products related to multiplatform sequencing

 Convinced a cross-platform approach will benefit your next-generation sequencing project?
-Try our NGSELECT product for maximum flexibility in the generation and analysis of sequencing reads.
+Try our NGSELECT products for maximum flexibility in the generation and analysis of sequencing reads.

 Interested in seeing how Illumina’s platforms can advance your research?
 Rely on one of our INVIEW pre-designed services for exome, as well as for transcriptome, microbiome or epigenome analysis.

 Ready to explore with PacBio’s ultra-long reads?
 See how you can use one of our standardised INVIEW products to enhance your de novo genome finishing, microbiome (INVIEW MICROBIOME HIGH SPECIFICITY) analysis with the SMRT technology.
 Take advantage of our all-in-one packages offering DNA isolation, library preparation, sequencing and BioIT analysis all performed by a team of multi-disciplinary experts.